-In March 2018, Rebecca Louve Yao joined the National Foster Youth Institute as the National Policy and Organizing Director.
-In April 2020, she was promoted to the Director of Development.
-As an alumni of the child welfare system Rebecca is passionate about empowering former foster youth to become change-makers in the child welfare system because she believes they are experts whose voices should be at the center of policy reform.
+Rebecca Louve Yao joined the National Foster Youth Institute in 2018 as the National Policy and Organizing Director.
+Since that time, she has held several leadership roles and in January 2021, became Executive Director.
+As an alumnus of the child welfare system Rebecca is passionate about empowering former foster youth to become change-makers in the child welfare system because she believes they are experts whose voices should be at the center of policy reform.

 Rebecca has extensive experience as a senior strategist in leadership development, movement-building, grassroots organizing, strategic planning, marketing and outreach, and civic engagement which has led to the mobilization of diverse stakeholders to create policy and legislative change.
 As a strong communicator, she has been able to successfully create bridges between foster youth and policymakers.